willgpaik/willgpaik.github.io/_pages/about.md

 My Background
 ======
 I hold a PhD in Aerospace Engineering from Penn State University, where my research focused on multiple gravity assist trajectory planning and optimization.
-With a strong foundation in astrodynamics, robotics, and high-performance computing, I have contributed to projects ranging from interplanetary mission planning to autonomous vehicle design.
+With a strong foundation in astrodynamics, robotics, and high performance computing, I have contributed to projects ranging from interplanetary mission planning to autonomous vehicle design.
 My work has been recognized in multiple competitions, and I am dedicated to advancing innovative solutions in aerospace and computational engineering.